tsflores/dishquest/README.md

 ## Features

-- Browse and search for dishes by cuisine, ingredients, or location
+- User authentication
-- User authentication and profile management
+- Add, edit, and review recipes
-- Add, edit, and review dishes
+- Add to favorites
 - Responsive design for desktop and mobile
 - RESTful API backend